Lots of people have jumped on the Instant Pot bandwagon and you know I’m one of them.

 If you use the normal lid, make sure the value is set to venting because we are not trying to build up pressure to use this setting.

-You could also use the the Instant Pot glass lid accessory.
+You could also use the Instant Pot glass lid accessory, but you may already have a pot lid that will do the job.

 Will I Need to Adjust Traditional Slow Coker Recipes to Cook in an Electric Pressure Cooker?